verrazzano/docs/content/en/docs/guides/export/ingress-trait.md

       mode: SIMPLE
 ```

-A Secret resource similar to the one below will be created.
+A Secret resource similar to the one below will be created in the `istio-system` namespace.
 ```
 apiVersion: v1
 kind: Secret